IgorLadnik/NodeProcessorCommands/README.md

 Its the only purpose is to ensure execution of commands.
 </p>
 <p>
-In contrast, commands are volatile pieces of code responsible to actual service activities.
+In contrast, commands are volatile pieces of code responsible for actual service activities.
 Each command constitutes a function with uniform signature that is uploaded by processor at runtime from either local or remore ropository.
 These functions carry out various business tasks.
 Commands are very flexible.